 • General information relating to SEND can be found on this school website, including within the SEND policy.
 This can be found on the policies page

-• Further information is available from Teresa Reeves (SENCo), Michael Walsh (Head of Education), Heidi Dugdale-Dawkes (General Manager) or Sue Mclean (Governor/ Chief Operating Officer).
+• Further information is available from Teresa Reeves (SENCo), Marc Hughes (Head Teacher), Heidi Dugdale-Dawkes (General Manager) or Sue Mclean (Governor/ Chief Operating Officer).

 • The school has a complaints policy, which is available on the policies page.